 9. The Brothers Grimm (2005)

-The second Heath Ledger movie in the list, alongside Matt Damon.
-Brother’s Grimm follows the story of Grimm Brothers playing con-artists bluffing people of French-occupied Germany.
-The two brothers Will & Jake have a turbulent relationship, after Jack was bluffed by a man for beans before their mother dies.
-He clearly borrowed elements from Sam Raimi’s The Evil Dead Series, utilizing horror and comedy blended with Gilliam’s imaginations.
+It is the second Heath Ledger movie on the list, alongside Matt Damon.
+Brother’s Grimm follows the story of the Grimm Brothers playing con artists bluffing people of French-occupied Germany.
+The two brothers, Will & Jake, have a turbulent relationship after Jack is bluffed by a man for beans before their mother dies.
+He clearly borrowed elements from Sam Raimi’s The Evil Dead Series, utilizing horror and comedy blended with Gilliam’s imagination.
 Monica Bellucci plays The Mirror Queen, the main antagonist.
 Heath Ledger gave a terrific performance as a stammerer.
 As a Ledger fan, I consider it an accomplishment to outrun an established actor, but then he amazed everyone the same year with Ang Lee’s Brokeback Mountain.
-The film went on to be a moderate box-office success, with critics praising its Art Direction and sets but panning it for trivial story-line.
+The film went on to be a moderate box-office success, with critics praising its Art Direction and sets but panning it for trivial storyline.

 8. The Imaginarium of Doctor Parnassus (2009)

-The delay and hardships in the pre-production can be exemplified with this movie.
-Majorly, due to the untimely death of Heath Ledger lead to its hindrance.
-The Imaginarium of Doctor Parnassus, follows a theatre troop (Gilliam’s obsession with theatre) with his enigmatic leader.
+The delay and hardships in the pre-production can be exemplified in this movie.
+Majorly, due to the untimely death of Heath Ledger led to its hindrance.
+The Imaginarium of Doctor Parnassus follows a theatre troop (Gilliam’s obsession with theatre) with his enigmatic leader.
 The audiences were his experiments.
-Johnny Depp, Colin Farrell and Jude Law were cast to portray Ledger’s character in different physical form.
-Ensemble cast of Christopher Plummer, Andrew Garfield and Lily Cole gave a worthy performance.
-Critics praised the innovative imagination and dark atmosphere of the film.
+Johnny Depp, Colin Farrell, and Jude Law were cast to portray Ledger’s character in different physical forms.
+The ensemble cast of Christopher Plummer, Andrew Garfield, and Lily Cole gave a worthy performance.
+Critics praised the film’s innovative imagination and dark atmosphere.
 Gilliam’s perseverance lead TIDP to two Academy nominations and box office success.

 7. Fear and Loathing in Las Vegas (1998)

 Both Raoul & Gonzo strangle down in unusual and weird circumstances due to their ecstasy.
 On a whole, they get high, lower down only to hit a blow again.
-Johnny Depp and Del Toro brilliantly put their work.
-Director describes the life and reality of Vegas through his imagination.
-Furthermore, Dr. Gonzo is based on a real life character, apparently with same interests.
+Johnny Depp and Del Toro brilliantly put in their work.
+The director describes the life and reality of Vegas through his imagination.
+Furthermore, Dr. Gonzo is based on a real-life character, apparently with the same interests.

 Read More: Nicholas Sparks Movies